Why Babies Refuse Bottles

 8. Are there any common mistakes to avoid?

-• Forcing the bottle can create stress.
+- Forcing the bottle, which can create stress.

-• Switching nipples or bottles too frequently.
+- Switching nipples or bottles too frequently.

-• Feeding when your baby is overly tired or hungry.
+- Feeding when your baby is overly tired or hungry.

 9. How often should I offer the bottle?

-Start with one feeding per day, gradually increasing.
+Experts recommend to start with one feeding per day, gradually increasing.
 Consistency without pressure is key.

 10. Can older babies also refuse bottles?